sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/autocompletion/variants-states.md

 }) }}

 ### With hit display
-As an option to the standard variant, this variant can be used when an auto-completion list always contains more than the maximum ten hits shown.{.lead}
+As an option to the standard variant, this variant can be used when an auto-completion list always contains more than the maximum ten hits shown. {.lead}
 {{ imageOnGreyBackground({
   url: '/assets/images/lean/Autocompletion_Overflow',
   alt: 'Image of a autocomplete, with hit display',